tytydraco/yessleep/out/Stay_on_the_Elevated_Highway.md

 &#x200B;

 My urge to relief myself was gone, so this is what scared -less meant.
 I decided to open the stall very fast and very wide so that it would block the view of from the direction I heard the dog came in.
 I did not even look and quickly sprint out the other side of the bathroom.
-I know a dog is more likely to chase you if you run, but I didn't care.

 &#x200B;

 I got to my car, and got inside.
 After taking a deep breath, I felt foolish.
 It's the middle of the day.
 You can see cars passing by at the entrance of the gas station, this is silly.
 And it was a dog with a mask stuck on its head, it wasn't going to bite.
-Why do I have to psych myself up?
-If it comes right down to it, I can just fight with this dog.
-It won't win, I will.
-That's what I told myself.
-Then as I was about to drive off, that dog blocked my path.
-Despite its moving forward cutting in front of me, the mask was turned to its side, directly facing me.
+I even considered going back to take the mask off the dog.
+Just as I was finishing the thought, that dog blocked my path.
+Despite its moving forward cutting in front of me, the smiling tiger mask was turned to its side, directly facing me.

 &#x200B;

-I honked the horn again.
-This time something I couldn't explain happened.
+I honked the horn.
+It didn't budge.
+I honked again, and something I couldn't explain happened.
 As the dog rearranged its body to face me, the mask looked like it was readjusted by an invisible hand.
 The movement of the dog's body couldn't have changed the direction of the mask like that.
 The dog was now facing me, and so was the mask.

 &#x200B;